-(3) A complaint with the competent court or tribunal relating to the violation of rights under a breach of obligation under Chapter III of this Act may be filed by the following:
+(3) A complaint with the competent court or tribunal relating to the violation of rights under a breach of obligations under Chapter III of this Act may be filed by the following:

-- a. a human rights defender; - b. an association of the human rights defender; - a legal or other representative of the human rights defender appointed to conduct the affairs of or to otherwise act on behalf of the human rights defender; - d. a family member of the human rights defender; - e. a group, association or organization with which the human rights defender is associated; - f. any person acting in the public interest and consistently in pursuit of the purposes of this Act; and - g. the Human Rights Defenders' Protection Committee.
+- a. a human rights defender; - b. an association of the human rights defender; - c. a legal or other representative of the human rights defender appointed to conduct the affairs of or to otherwise act on behalf of the human rights defender;

+- d. a family member of the human rights defender; - e. a group, association or organization with which the human rights defender is associated; or - f. any person acting in the public interest and consistently in pursuit of the purposes of this Act; and - g. the Human Rights Defenders' Protection Committee.

-However, as much as possible, the consent of the victim must first be obtained before a complaint is filed.
+However, the consent of the victim must first be obtained as much as possible.
 In the absence of such consent, the human rights organization or association may proceed with filing the complaint or petition unless the lack or absence of consent is based on the threat to the life, liberty or security of the victim or his or her family.

 SEC.
-23. Limitation on the Rights of Human Rights Defenders. - In exercising the rights in Chapter II of this Act, a human rights defender, individually or in association with others, shall be subject only to limitations that are prescribed by law, and are reasonable, necessary and proportionate in accordance with international human rights obligations and standards.
-Such rights shall be exercised solely for the purpose of securing due recognition of and respect for the human rights and fundamental freedoms of others and should meet the reasonable requirements of public order and general welfare in a democratic society.
+23. Limitation on the Rights of Human Rights Defenders. - In exercising the rights in Chapter II of this Act, a human rights defender, individually or in association with others, shall be subject only to limitations that are prescribed by law, in accordance with international human rights obligations and standards, are reasonable, necessary and proportionate, and are solely for the purpose of securing due recognition of and respect for the human rights and fundamental freedoms of others and meeting the reasonable requirements of public order and general welfare in a democratic society.

+CHAPTER III

-CHAPTER III OBLIGATIONS OF THE STATE AND PUBLIC AUTHORITIES
+OBLIGATIONS OF THE STATE AND PUBLIC AUTHORITIES

 SEC.
-24. Obligation to Respect, Promote, Protect, and Fulfill the Rights of Human Rights Defenders. - Public authorities shall take all necessary measures to ensure: (1) that the human rights and fundamental freedoms in Chapter II of this Act are effectively guaranteed and protected; (2) that all laws, policies and programs of government are consistent with the rights in Chapter II of this Act; and (3) that human rights defenders are able to freely undertake their activities and work in a safe and enabling environment without restrictions.
+24 .
+Obligation to Respect, Promote, Protect, and Fulfill the Rights of Human Rights Defenders. - Public authorities shall take all necessary measures to ensure: (1) that the human rights and fundamental freedoms in Chapter II of this Act are effectively guaranteed and protected; (2) that all laws, policies and programs of government are consistent with the rights in Chapter II of this Act; and (3) that human rights defenders are able to undertake their activities and work in a safe and enabling environment free from restriction.

 SEC.
-25. Obligation to Facilitate the Activities and Work of Human Rights Defenders. - Public authorities shall take all necessary measures in accordance with law to facilitate and protect the exercise of the rights vested on human rights defenders under Chapter II of this Act, which measures shall include the obligations to:
+25. Obligation to Facilitate the Activities and Work of Human Rights Defenders. - Public authorities shall take all necessary measures in accordance with law to facilitate and protect the exercise of the rights in Chapter II of this Act, which measures include the obligation to:

-- a. permit and facilitate access to places where persons are deprived of liberty; - b. permit and facilitate access to places and to information required by human rights defenders to exercise their rights; - c. provide information about violations of human rights or fundamental freedoms that may have been committed within Philippine territory or jurisdiction, including those committed by agents of the State in the line of duty; - d. develop and enhance the capacity of human rights defenders to defend and promote human rights and fundamental freedoms; and - e. publicly recognize the role, functions and activities of human rights defenders.
+- a. permit and facilitate access to places where persons are deprived of liberty; - b. permit and facilitate access to places and to information required by human rights defenders to exercise their rights under Chapter II of this Act; - c. provide information about violations of human rights or fundamental freedoms that may have been committed within the territory or subject to the jurisdiction, including the power or effective control of the State; - d. develop and implement policies and measures to promote, support and enhance the capacity of human rights defenders to protect and promote human rights and fundamental freedoms; and - e. publicly recognize the role, function, and activities and work of human rights defenders as legitimate and important.

 SEC.26.
-Obligation to Provide Free Access to Materials Relating to Human Rights and Fundamental Freedoms. - Public authorities shall make freely available and accessible to the public the following materials online and through other modes and platforms of information dissemination:
+Obligation to Provide Free Access to Materials Relating to Human Rights and Fundamental Freedoms. - Public authorities shall make freely available and accessible both offline and online: